RafaelGSS/blog/priv/posts/performance-methodologies.md

 # Performance Methodologies

-I've spent a good time studying _Performance_ methodologies and is fair to say that like everything on CS (Computer Science):
+I've spent a good time studying _performance_ methodologies.
+Like everything in CS (Computer Science);

 > _Performance is a field where the more you know, the more you don't know_.